 Inclement weather leave occurs only when declared by the K-State President or designee, or the Governor of Kansas.
 Weather conditions warranting this declaration are severe enough to close or substantially reduce the Union's schedule and operation.
-Inclement weather credit is not paid out at termination, resignation, or retirement.

 Voting Privileges